Stevie at the treble

 1995 - We also lost at St. James’ Park, with Ian Rush grabbing our goal in a 2-1 defeat.
 Les Ferdinand bagged one of his six goals past us, with Steve Watson also scoring for the Geordies.

-1893 - However, we thumped them 5-1 at Anfield when Patrick Gordon struck twice with Harry Bradshaw, Douglas Dick and James Stott all also on target in our Second Division meeting, the first time we had ever faced the Geordie outfit.
+1893 - However, we thumped them 5-1 at Anfield when Patrick Gordon struck twice with Harry Bradshaw, Douglas Dick and Jimmy Stott all also on target in our Second Division meeting, the first time we had ever faced the Geordie outfit.
 These were the first reds strikes for both Bradshaw and Dick.

 Also in Europe